sampsaoinonen/TiRa-RouteOptimizer/documentation/specifications.md

-- The core of this project is the **pathfinding algorithms**, specifically comparing algorithms such as A*, Dijkstra, Jump Point Search, or Fringe Search in terms of performance and effectiveness in solving the shortest path problem on a city street network.
+- The core of this project is the **pathfinding algorithms**, specifically comparing algorithms such as A* and Fringe Search in terms of performance and effectiveness in solving the shortest path problem on a city street network.